meilisearch/documentation/learn/what_is_meilisearch/language.md

 - Japanese
 - Hebrew

 We aim to provide global language support, and your feedback helps us move closer to that goal.
-If you notice inconsistencies in your search results or the way your documents are processed, please [open an issue in our tokenizer repo](https://github.com/meilisearch/charabia/issues/new).
+If you notice inconsistencies in your search results or the way your documents are processed, please [open an issue in the Meilisearch repository](https://github.com/meilisearch/meilisearch/issues/new/choose).

 [Read more about our tokenizer](/learn/advanced/tokenization.md)